Partaking in global-inspired eats in Kansas City, KS

 Months ago, I was brainstorming with my husband, Travis, about where we could go to celebrate our anniversary.
 “How about Mexico?” he asked.
 “Or Italy,” I said dreamily, picturing us sharing a bottle of red wine and feasting on pasta carbonara at a quaint outdoor cafe.
 I knew that wherever we decided to go on our vacation, the cuisine would take center stage.
 Cooking is one of my greatest passions, and dining out is how I research things to try in the kitchen.
 Traveling to different regions and countries introduces me to new ingredients and flavors that I can experiment with back at home.

 But as we scrolled through our family calendar, crowded with activities typical of a family of five, it became clear that a weekend getaway would be the only option this year.
-“What about Kansas City, Kan.?
+“What about Kansas City, Kansas?
 It’s just two hours away,” Travis said.
 “We always stumble across the coolest restaurants there.”

 “Let’s do it.”
 I opened my laptop to start researching.
-Although we couldn’t travel out of the country this year, I knew we’d still find cuisine to satisfy our global appetite in a place as diverse as Kansas City, Kan.
+Although we couldn’t travel out of the country this year, I knew we’d still find cuisine to satisfy our global appetite in a place as diverse as Kansas City, Kansas

 THAT BIG-EASY FEELING